-- Advertisement by publication will precede the letting of formal construction contracts.
-Such advertisement or notice will give the specifications and/or standards of the supplies or services to be purchased (or leased). - iii.
-The advertisement will state the amount of a bond, if a bond is required. - b.
-Proposals in response to such advertisement or notice will be submitted at the time specified in the advertisement or notice.
-After the bid has been awarded to the successful vendor, the results will be subject to inspection by competing bidders through the Colorado Open Records Act. - c.
+- c.
 For construction projects costing \$150,000.00 or more that will be charged to a sponsored project or program, DHHA Purchasing will utilize a sealed bids process. - d.
 For non-construction procurements of \$150,000.00 or more that will be charged to a sponsored project or program, and that did not go through peer review at the time of proposal, DHHA Purchasing will utilize an RFP to obtain competitive proposals.
 The final contract can be either cost reimbursable or fixed price, but must go through DHHA's evaluative methods (see C.6 below for more information on these methods.) - e.
-Purchase requisitions shall not be subdivided to avoid any of the above stated dollar thresholds. - 4.
-Informal Bidding Procedure: - a.
+Purchase requisitions shall not be subdivided to avoid any of the above stated dollar thresholds.

+4. Informal Bidding Procedure:

+- a.
 Any contract for supplies or services between \$5,000.00 and \$25,000.00 may be procured by an informal procedure in a manner that achieves maximum competition between bidders and maximum economy to the Authority. - b.
 A minimum of three (3) qualified and responsive vendors must be contacted unless the Purchasing department approves a no substitute or sole source justification.
 The CEO, CFO and COO have the authority to waive this requirement based on their best judgment. - c.
 Award is made to the vendor demonstrating Best Value to Denver Health. - d.
 The right to reject any or all bids is reserved. - 5.
 Open Market: Not subject to bidding procedures.
-Supplies or services less than \$5,000.00. - a.
-Grant Funded Micro-Purchases - i.
-Per 2 CFR 200.67, the micro-purchase threshold is \$10,000, unless otherwise stated by a sponsor. - ii.
-To the extent practicable, DHHA will distribute micro-purchases equitably among qualified suppliers, in accordance to policy. - 6.
-Evaluation of Bids:
+Supplies or services less than \$5,000.00. - i.
+Grant Funded Micro-Purchases - Per 2 CFR 200.67, the micro-purchase threshold is \$3,000, unless otherwise stated by a sponsor. - ii.
+To the extent practicable, DHHA will distribute micro-purchases equitably among qualified suppliers, in accordance to policy.

+6. Evaluation of Bids:

 - a.
 Bids will be reviewed and prices evaluated by DHHA Purchasing in conjunction with the requesting department.
 Additionally, the primary department may evaluate bids if technical proposals or testing of sample items is required. - b.
 All bids will be awarded in accordance with the Best Value to Denver Health.
 If the basis for the recommendation is solely the lowest bid, the records will reflect the computations, assumptions, etc., upon which the decision was based.
-The records required to be maintained will include the identity of the person or department who evaluated the bids, the written recommendation, and the basis for the award.

-7. Purchases Not Subject to Bidding Procedures:

-- a.
-Non-emergency Situations: DHHA Purchasing may avoid the bidding procedure previously stated when purchasing the following items: - i.
-Supplies indispensable to DHHA which are obtainable, for practical purposes, from only one single source. - Supplies that are perishable by reason of imminent spoilage or decay and which would spoil or decay if the previously stated procedures were followed. - iii.
+The records required to be maintained will include the identity of the person or department who evaluated the bids, the written recommendation, and the basis for the award. - 7.
+Purchases Not Subject to Bidding Procedures: - a.
+Non-emergency Situations: DHHA Purchasing may avoid the bidding procedure previously stated when purchasing the following items: - Supplies indispensable to DHHA which are obtainable, for practical purposes, from only one single source. - ii.
+Supplies that are perishable by reason of imminent spoilage or decay and which would spoil or decay if the previously stated procedures were followed.

+- iii.
 Supplies required by reason of preferences based on professional advice. - iv.
 Supplies or services estimated to amount to \$5,000.00 or less (open market). - v.
 Any purchase that has legitimate sole source documentation. - vi.
 Any purchase deemed not in the best interest of DHHA by the Purchasing Manager approval.